| Title: | Discrete Nonlinear Filtering for Stochastic Volatility Models |

 Returns an object of type dynamicsSVM.

-(the volatility factor) as well as the function's other parameters as arguments.
+Custom functions should have x (the volatility factor) as well as the function's other parameters as arguments.

-If the custom function does not use any parameters, one should include an argument called dummy and its parameters as a list(0)
+If the custom function does not use any parameters, one should include an argument called dummy and its parameters as a list(0).
+For example, for the Taylor model,

 sigma_y_taylor <- function(x, dummy) {